diana-arango/Kickstarter-analysis/README.md

 # Kickstarter-analysis
-Performing analysis on Kickstarter date to uncover trends
+Performing analysis on Kickstarter data to uncover trends